Art Collectors Reviews of Chris Fabbri artwork

 Chris Fabbri celebrates the present while reviving the past.

-by applying oil and acrylic paint to canvas, paper and wood,
+are created by applying oil and acrylic paint to canvas, paper

 -Sherri, ChrisFabbri.com website editor, Aug26, 2013

-“Fabulous paintings, good for your eyes” -Bernie Garcia, LA art collector, Feb1, 2013
+“Fabulous paintings, good for your eyes” -Bernie Garcia, LA art collector/guitarist, Feb1, 2013

-varieties of subjects but it seems as if the work that
+in many varieties of subjects but it seems as if the work

 -Rene, ArtSlant.com f8 Icon SF Nov.21, 2012